-- 3.1 River Shuttle Service - County Parks did not undertake any effort towards a shuttle service in 2007. - There are two privately owned business that offer shuttle services on the river.
+- 3.1 River Shuttle Service - The River Store Inc. received an El Dorado County Air Quality Management District Grant to start up a boater and community shuttle service in 2008.
+They received \$22,000 from the County River Trust Fund as matching funds in 2008 and 2009.
+This shuttle service ran April through October and provided river users an opportunity to reduce the need to drive more than one vehicle to the County for river trips and oportunity to not drive personal shuttles for river trips. - There are two privately owned business that offer shuttle services on the river.
 River Transportation offers passenger shuttles for larger groups.
 North Fork Shuttle's services are primarily aimed at kayakers.
-County Parks listed these businesses on the County website. - 3.2 Off-river parking and staging area.
+County Parks listed these businesses on the County website.

+3.2 Off-river parking and staging area.

-This element was not required in 2007.
+This element was not required in 2009.
 This element would be implemented if either:

 - 1. Whitewater recreation use grows to a level that exceeds the total parking capacity of the South Fork's river access points.
 The RMP establishes the threshold of total daily boaters as a trigger for this element; or - 2.
-Boating use at the County Park increases to a level that creates conflicts with other park uses that can not be effectively managed through other measures. - 3.3 Illegal parking - A double-fine zone ordinance has not yet been developed for Board of Supervisors action. - Parking and loading vehicles along the private Little Road adjacent to the Highway 49 Bridge continue to be the major areas for parking-related nuisances along the river. - County Parks received complaints about people parking on New River Rd. and trespassing to access the river near here. - 3.4 Mt.
+Boating use at the County Park increases to a level that creates conflicts with other park uses that can not be effectively managed through other measures.

+3.3 Illegal parking

+- A double-fine zone ordinance has not yet been developed for Board of Supervisors action. - Parking and loading vehicles along the private Little Road adjacent to the Highway 49 Bridge continue to be areas for parking-related nuisances along the river. - County Parks received complaints about people parking on New River Rd. and trespassing to access the river near here in 2008. - 3.4 Mt.
 Murphy bridge policy: no comments.